Aqsa1030/Java-Fundamentals/History and Evolution of Java/README.md

 Important libraries
 Applications
 In this chapter, we study about how java is made,it's importance and its evolution with passage of time.
+Programming languages are developed beacuse of two reasons 1)To adjust with changing environments
+2)to improve the programming